eduardolirainfo/pyquote-app/README.md

 # pyquote-app

-An interactive Quota App with Python Flask
+An interactive Quote App with Python Flask